jhu-bids/TermHub/docs/developer.md

 COMMIT;
 ```

+#### Emergency handbook: Recovering from corrupted databases
+##### 1. Reinstate working database
+###### a.
+Restore from a backup
+You likely will already have a schema called `n3c` which is corrupted in some way, hence why you want to restore from backup.
+Step 1: Remove/rename corrupted `n3c` scema

+1.a.
+Back up corrupted `n3c` schema: If you want to keep that schema for whateve reason, you can create a new backup for it as in step (1), or simply give it a new schema name:
+`ALTER SCHEMA n3c RENAME TO <new name>;`

+1.b.
+Drop up corrupted `n3c` schema: But there's a good chance you just want to drop it instead, like so:
+`DROP n3c WITH CASCADE;`

+Step 2: Rename `n3c_backup_YYYYMMDD` as `n3c`
+`ALTER SCHEMA <backup schema name> RENAME TO n3c;`

+###### b.
+Run "DB Reset/Refresh (Datasets API)"
+This script/workflow will download datasets from the N3C data enclave and perform the necessary steps to remake all of the database tables.
+It can be run via (a) [its GitHub Action](https://github.com/jhu-bids/TermHub/actions/workflows/refresh_from_datasets.yml), or (b) directly via `python backend/db/refresh_from_datasets.py`.

+##### 2. Quality control checks
+Some things you might want to try to make sure that the restoration worked.
+1. Run `make counts-update`.
+Then, run `make counts-table`, `make counts-compare-schemas`, or `make counts-docs`, depending on the situation, and check that the counts/deltas look good.
+2. Restart local backend/frontend, load frontend in browser, clear `localStorage` (from console: `localStorage.clear()`), and face check various application features.
+3. Load [dev deployment](http://bit.ly/termhub-dev), clear `localStorage` in the same way, and face check various application features.
+4. Face check `n3c` schema.
+Just look at the tables and make sure they don't look weird.

 ### Deployment
 Many of these steps are specific to the JHU BIDS team, which deploys on JHU's Azure infrastructure.